 Further into the bush is a beautiful structure with glass walls facing the sunset that is used to teach Thai Chi.

 Also a detox retreat, the restaurant offers vegetarian and vegan food — no alcohol is served — and juices to aid in cleansing.
+(Click here for some cool ways to measure your health from home!)

 The beach is untouched and perfect for sunbathing, the water clean, and the evenings full of great conversation and lounging in hammocks.